TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 * Same as every time I touch the new eslint flat config, wasn't straight forward to get it working
 * After a few false starts did what I should have done in the first place and read the instructions that [come with the plugin](https://github.com/storybookjs/eslint-plugin-storybook)
 * As previously, ignored the config files when linting to avoid warnings about tsconfig not including them

+# Next Time

+* Add stories for each component, add some CSS for basic styling, flesh out the Playwright tests